the-mac/data-store-ios/README.md

 # Data Store iOS
-[DataStore](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/DataStore.html) is the [Eloquent](https://laravel.com/docs/5.2/eloquent) based ORM (for iOS) that also provides a beautiful, simple ActiveRecord implementation for working with your data storage.
-Each database table has a corresponding [Model](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html) which is used to interact with a table by the same name.
-Models allow you to insert new records into the table, query for data in your tables, as well as update (and delete from) the table.
+[DataStore](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/DataStore.html) is the [Eloquent](https://laravel.com/docs/5.2/eloquent) based ORM (for iOS) that also provides a beautiful, simple ActiveRecord implementation for working with your data storage.
+Each database table has a corresponding [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html) which is used to interact with a table by the same name.
+The Model class allows us to insert new records into the table, query for data in our table, as well as update (and delete from) the table.

 More can be found on the Eloquent Model here:
 - https://laravel.com/docs/5.2/eloquent#inserting-and-updating-models